Krasznahorka and Betlér

 In 1578 the castle passed into the ownership of the Hungarian Andrássy Péter and remained in the possession of the Andrássy family up until 1918 (the year the First Czechoslovak Republic was founded).

 Now, you can see how nicely it is being rebuilt.
+The construction seems to have been completed by 2022.

 Krasznahorka was made widely known and famous in Hungary by the great author Jókai Mór who was visiting the Andrássy family’s palace in Betlér which is near to the castle.
-I am also adding a few pictures of that fantastic palace which has to be visited, too.